crawl3r/crawl3r.github.io/_posts/2020-01-07-slae32_tcp_bind_shell.md

 execve("//bin/sh", [], 0xbf992980 /* 0 vars */) = 0
 ```

 For example, we can see that our hex value used for a system call (0x016c) exists, however the actual value it is attempting to call is 0xffff016b.
-This is because we only wrote to the lower half of the register using al, leaving anything already in the higher half of the address.
+This is because we only wrote to the lower half of the register using al, leaving anything already in the higher half of the register.
 After noticing this, I returned to XOR'ing most of the registers before moving values into them.
 Especially if I was targetting the lower half (al), to ensure the rest of the memory was zeroed.

 * removed the 3 separate dup2 chunks and instead added a decrementing loop, using the value of the counter as the 2nd parameter value in ECX.
 Each iteration would decrement the ECX value down to 0 and check the current value before continuing the loop.
 If our value was not 0, we would jump back to the beginning of the loop and repeat our previous steps.
 If our value was 0, we have succesfully called dup2 three seperate times with the 2, 1 and 0 values in the 2nd parameter (ECX) and can safely exit the loop.
 * when using a register to move values into them, use the lower half of the register only